kshetline/json6/README.md

 [ECMAScript 5.1]: https://www.ecma-international.org/ecma-262/5.1/

 ## Summary of Features
-The following ECMAScript 5.1 features, which are not supported in JSON, have been extended to JSON-Z.
+The following features, which are not supported in standard JSON, have been added to JSON-Z:

 ### Objects
 - Object keys may be an unquoted ECMAScript 5.1 _[IdentifierName]_.